 Modern CDNs vs. traditional CDNs

 CDNs have been around since the late 1990s, but traditional CDNs often lag behind advancements in hardware and technology, and can’t provide the same benefits as a modern CDN.
-Often, these legacy CDNs are not built in agile software environments, where the company is constantly iterating on products, incorporating customer feedback, and improving the product.
-These CDNs have been around for five or more years without much change.
+Often, these legacy CDNs are not built-in agile software environments, where the company is constantly iterating on products, incorporating customer feedback, and improving the product.
+These CDNs have been around for five or more years without much change and have critical inefficiencies that modern CDNs have improved upon:

 Traditional CDNs can offer their clients only so much real estate at the edge, due to the fact that they mostly rely on spinning hard drives.
 That means they have to prioritize which content is cached at the edge, and which is cached further in.
 This often means that larger websites are given priority over smaller websites.